maidsafe-archive/safe_launcher/README.md

 $ npm run package
 ```

-this will generate the package files in the `release` folder
+this will generate the package files in the `release` folder.

 # License